USEPA/e-manifest/docs/src/Services/Manifest/update.md

      generated:
      - `E_ManifestLockedAsyncSign`: Manifest is locked because it is in the queue for signing.
        Manifest cannot be updated.
    - 3.2.
-If the manifest is in the Change Biller process by EPA, it is locked for update.
+If the manifest is in the change biller process by EPA, it is locked for update.
 The following error will be generated:
-     - `E_ManifestLockedEpaChangeBiller`: Manifest is locked because EPA is Changing Biller.
+     - `E_ManifestLockedEpaChangeBiller`: Manifest is locked because EPA is changing the biller.
        Manifest cannot be updated.

 4. The system will process the request